 Streets were almost free of traffic in the 1950s and early 60s and so these became playgrounds for many children.
 Sport was very popular: in summer it was cricket and then tennis when Wimbledon was on.
 Football was played all year round.
 Girls would often choose skipping ropes and hoops, along with toy prams and dolls.
 Hopscotch was also played, the game drawn on the road with chalk.

 Popular toys included Action Man, Sindy dolls, Meccano, Lego, train sets, Airfix kits and Etch-A-Sketch.
-Toy guns, bows and arrows, sling shots and water guns were popular: cowboys and indians was a favourite game.
+Toy guns, bows and arrows, sling shots and water guns were popular: cowboys and Indians was a favourite game.
 Unbelievably, chemistry sets included all sorts of toxic and hazardous compounds, most of which are now banned.

 Popular children’s television shows included Watch with Mother; there was also Listen with Mother on the wireless.
 Other favourites included Bill and Ben The Flower Pot Men, Andy Pandy, Tales of the Riverbank, Sooty, the Adventures of Robin Hood and Crackerjack: “It’s Friday, it’s Five to Five and it’s CRACKERJACK!”.
 Everyone collected milk bottle tops, wool and used stamps for the various Blue Peter appeals.
 The safest place to watch Dr Who – and the Daleks – was from behind the sofa!

 Saturday morning was the sixpenny rush at the local cinema.
-Inside you would find row upon row of unaccompanied kids, munching on sweets, cheering on the hero in the weekly cliff hanger and laughing at the cartoons before settling down for the feature film.
+Inside you would find row upon row of unaccompanied children, munching on sweets, cheering on the hero in the weekly cliff hanger and laughing at the cartoons before settling down for the feature film.

 As well as funding the sixpenny rush, pocket money was more often than not spent on sweets.
 Black Jacks and Fruit Salads (4 for a penny), sweet (candy) cigarettes, lemonade crystals and a liquorice wand, gob stoppers, dolly mixture, acid drops, flying saucers, lemon sherberts, cinder toffee and many other favourites, weighed out by the shopkeeper in 2oz or 4oz paper cones.